21 February 2013

 Christian Aid is supporting IOCC’s humanitarian assistance work inside Syria.
 For more information, please visit the ACT Alliance website.

 How you can help

-Please help us to continue to support those suffering as a result of violent conflict across the Middle East by donating to our Syria and Middle East emergency appeal.
+Please help us to continue to support those suffering as a result of violent conflict by donating to our Syria Crisis Appeal.